-At the Legends and Lore of Illinois, we know adolescence can be a particularly hard time in a person’s life, and that most of that time is spent in school.
+At Mysterious Heartland, we know adolescence can be a particularly hard time in a person’s life, and that most of that time is spent in school.
 At some Illinois schools, however, homework, grades, and bullies aren’t the only thing students have to worry about.
 Some locker-lined hallways are stalked by the unseen.
 Which one will prove to be the most haunted?

 10. Yorkville Middle School (Former)

 Now home to the Circle Center Grade School, the old Yorkville Middle School is said to be haunted by the ghost of a janitor who died of starvation in 1978 after he was trapped in the school’s elevator over summer break.
 Former students reported feeling as though they were being watched in the hallways even when they were alone.
 A local newspaper investigated the story and found several inconsistencies, including no record of a death in the building in 1978 and the fact that there is no elevator there.

 St. Charles, Illinois